 When is Breath of the Wild 2's release date?

 Despite some people's hopes, very likely not 2020.
 The original game was revealed at E3 2014 and that didn't launch until March 2017.
-However, this game is building off a base that is already established, so engine issues and the need to port the original Wii U game to an entirely different platform shouldn't be an issue.
-Zelda boss Eiji Aonuma was behind Majora's Mask - a game similarly build in the engine of its predecessor, and that only took a year to develop.
+However, this game is building off an established base.
+Zelda boss Eiji Aonuma was behind Majora's Mask - a game similarly built using the engine of its predecessor, and that only took a year to develop.
+Of course, that was a long time ago and game development has become a much more complex beast.

 Well, possibly, but we wouldn't get our hopes up.
 March 2021 would be exactly four years after Breath of the Wild, and that year seems like a much safer bet, but stay tuned for updates.